 The Postdoctoral Diploma Program requires 12 credits with a minimum cumulative GPA of 3.0 on a 4.0 scale.
 Read more about the diploma program's curriculum, including required and elective courses.

 Note: Scholars admitted to the Postdoctoral Diploma Program are given priority for registration in CTSC classes.
 Nonadmitted attendees are allowed to register on a space-available basis.

 Milestone 4: Manuscript and supporting documents

 The research you conduct as part of the Postdoctoral Diploma Program will result in a manuscript submitted to a journal, and you are required to cite the CTSA grant in the "acknowledgements" section of your manuscript.
 Read more about manuscript requirements.

 Milestone 5: Program completion

-Before your certificate is awarded, these items must be completed and submitted to CCaTS:
+Before your diploma is awarded, these items must be completed and submitted to CCaTS:

 - All necessary course work with a satisfactory GPA